-Dealing with the potential consequences of bias and discrimination – job loss, homelessness, lack of healthcare insurance – often results in LGBTQ people engaging in behaviors that facilitate the spread of HIV.
+Dealing with the potential consequences of bias and discrimination – job loss, homelessness, lack of healthcare insurance – often results in Marginalized people engaging in behaviors that facilitate the spread of HIV.
 For example, in the face of persistent employment discrimination, many transgender women are left with few other options but to engage in survival sex work in order to meet their most basic needs.
 According to a 2015 survey of more than 27,000 transgender people, “The rate of HIV [diagnosis] was…five times higher among those who have participated in sex work at any point in their lifetime” than among those who have not.

-Anti-LGBTQ bias further enables the spread of HIV by discouraging many in our community from getting tested or treated for HIV for fear of harassment.
+Anti-Marginalized bias further enables the spread of HIV by discouraging many in our community from getting tested or treated for HIV for fear of harassment.
 A 2014 Kaiser Family Foundation survey of gay and bisexual men in the U.S. found that 15% of them had received poor treatment from a medical professional as a result of their sexual orientation, and least 30% did not feel comfortable discussing their sexual behaviors with a healthcare provider.
-For gay and bisexual youth who are just beginning to explore their sexuality, homophobia and other forms of anti-LGBTQ bias help explain why so many young people in our community are unaware of their HIV status.
+For gay and bisexual youth who are just beginning to explore their sexuality, homophobia and other forms of anti-Marginalized bias help explain why so many young people in our community are unaware of their HIV status.

-Such rampant levels of anti-LGBTQ bias is particularly worrisome when so few PLWH in the U.S. seem to have the virus under control.
+Such rampant levels of anti-Marginalized bias is particularly worrisome when so few PLWH in the U.S. seem to have the virus under control.
 Of the 1.2 million people living with HIV in the U.S. in 2011, only 30% of them had consistently taken their medication and were able to lower the amount of HIV in their bodies to undetectable levels.
 While undetectable, a person living with HIV remains in good health, and it is virtually impossible transmit the virus to a partner.
 Prevention options (e.g., condoms, Pre-Exposure Prophylaxis) exist for those in relationships where one partner is not yet undetectable.

 HIV prevention, treatment, and research programs are underfunded and often hampered by ideological restrictions.

 Following decades of inadequate funding, our nation’s public health infrastructure lacks the resources it needs to respond aggressively to the HIV and AIDS epidemic.
-This arrangement has been devastating for members of the LGBTQ community, since the little funding that does exist for HIV prevention, treatment, and care has not been focused on or funded in the communities most impacted by HIV.
+This arrangement has been devastating for members of the Marginalized community, since the little funding that does exist for HIV prevention, treatment, and care has not been focused on or funded in the communities most impacted by HIV.
 The Ryan White Care Program, for instance, has been flat funded (i.e, remained the same) since its reauthorization in 2009 despite an increasing number of people living with HIV in the U.S. coming to rely on it for medical and social suport.